 These are just a few of the features that can be extracted using librosa.
 We primarily focus on them because we are currently experimenting with them to classify Thai music.

-Please stay tuned for Part 2 where we will explore how the information we have extracted can help us tag music!
+Please stay tuned for other parts where we will explore how the information we have extracted can help us tag music!